twonds/sample-bonderizer-app/README.md

-# sample-bonderizer-app
+# Automated Examples for Bonderizer

-A sample application for demonstrating bonderizer and achieving the goal of only writing code that matters for a backend service
+A set of samples and examples for testing and experimenting with Bonderizer